Under fire, Facebook announces a strong third quarter

 By looking at the numbers, you’d never know that Facebook is in some of the hottest water it’s felt in its history.
-The company released its third quarter financial results amid blowback from two waves of highly negative news coverage based on internal documents leaked by whistleblower Frances Haugen.
+The company released its third quarter financial results amid blowback from highly negative news coverage based on internal documents leaked by whistleblower Frances Haugen.

 Facebook reported revenue of $29.01 billion, which was slightly lower than analyst expectations.
 But earnings came in above analyst expectations at $3.22 per share.
 Its shares bounced up 3% on the news.